-Figure 5-1 Anatomy of a Report Unit
+Figure 6-1 Anatomy of a Report Unit

-5.2 Adding a Simple Report Unit to the Server
+6.2 Adding a Report Unit to the Server

-This section presents an example of uploading a JRXML to the server.
-The report only has two image resources.
-The example defines a custom query for the report unit.
+This section presents an example of uploading a JRXML with resources to the server.
+This report has two images that need to be added.